 Here’s what you need to do if you want to proceed with a lawsuit:

-Do not talk to anyone about your injury.
-Anything you say to insurance company representatives or investigators could make it harder for you to settle your claim.
+- Do not talk to anyone about your injury.
+Anything you say to insurance company representatives or investigators could make it harder for you to get a full and fair settlement after an accident on the job.
 It is also a good idea not to sign anything, particularly some kind of release form, without talking to a lawyer first.

 For additional information, please see our pages on the following:

 - pain and suffering lawsuit

 - 15-passenger van accident

 - construction site fall, worker died